Parades in Northern Ireland: Lord Mayor's parade

 Several cities in Northern Ireland hold Lord Mayor's parades marking the end of the mayor's term in office.
 These are usually carnival-type events that evolved from the more stately affairs held in many cities in the United Kingdom since the Middle Ages.
 The Belfast parade takes place in May; the 2007 theme was "Love and Friendship".

 Salvation Army

-As in other countries, the Salvation Army in Northern Ireland sometimes parades with brass bands.
+As in other countries, The Salvation Army in Northern Ireland sometimes parades with brass bands.
 Salvation Army parades are generally not seen as controversial or sectarian, and their parades have not led to any problems.

 Belfast Pride

 An LGBT+ Pride parade has been held in Belfast each year since the early 1990s.
-As Northern Ireland has high levels of fundamentalist Christianity, it is often controversial.
+The parade has been seen as controversial due to public perceptions of LGBT+ Rights in Northern Ireland, as Northern Ireland has more traditionalist Protestants and Catholics.
 In 2005 a number of Christian groups called for it to be banned, but the Parades Commission ruled that it could go ahead.
 It is sometimes described as one of the few genuine cross-community events in Northern Ireland.